 The valuation results and employer contributions shown in this report are assessed as at 31 March 2020.
-In March 2020 we saw significant falls in equity markets around the world in relation to the COVID-19 pandemic (in practice given the low risk investment strategy, the impact on the Fund in this respect was limited), though markets subsequently rebounded strongly over the year.
-This potentially has consequences in terms of funding and risk which have been considered when discussing contribution requirements with employers.
+In March 2020 we saw significant falls in equity markets around the world in relation to the COVID-19 pandemic, though markets subsequently rebounded strongly over the year.
+This potentially has far-reaching consequences in terms of funding and risk which have been considered when discussing contribution requirements with employers.
 As the position continues to evolve, this will be kept under review by the Administering Authority, who will monitor the development of the situation and keep all stakeholders informed of any potential implications so that the outcome can be managed effectively.